211101-JWA/environment-setup/README.md

 Please run 'choco -?' or 'choco <command> -?' for help menu.

 ### Step 2: Installations
+Please note that chocolatey needs a terminal running with administrator priveledges to install packages.
+The below commands will not work if you dont.

 #### Install Java

-Now that you've installed Scoop and added some additional buckets for downloading software, open a new terminal and run the following command in order to install Java:
+Open a new terminal and run the following:

-    scoop install ojdkbuild8-full
+     choco install openjdk8

 Now verify that you have installed Java properly by typing this command:

      java -version
+     and
+     javac -version

 #### Step 4: Install IntelliJ

-Skip down the manual install Step 3 for installation.
+Open a new terminal and run the following:

+    choco install intellijidea-community

 #### Step 5: Install Maven

-In order to install Maven, run the following command in your terminal:
+Open a new terminal and run the following:

-    scoop install maven
+    choco install maven

 Verify that your Maven installation was successful by typing the following: